-I’m not truly comfortable being a People Pleaser who papers over her feelings and presses the Reset Button.
+I’m not truly comfortable being a people pleaser who papers over her feelings and presses the Reset Button.
 That’s not me.
 I’m not a ‘fluffer’ there to make other people feel comfortable about who they are and their own behaviour.
-I spent the years before BR pretending that I don’t do getting angry and doing my best to ignore my feelings until they hurt less – this just doesn’t fly for me.
+I spent the years before Baggage Reclaim pretending that I don’t do getting angry and doing my best to ignore my feelings until they hurt less–this just doesn’t fly for me.
 I didn’t like who I was.

 You cannot possibly discover what the the hell unfolding means if you assume a role in each situation, as you may be assuming wrong plus you’re not being you, unless you is someone who is an actor, facilitator, mask wearer or even doormat.

 I saw my amnesia-based behaviour with my father so clearly replicated in my past romantic relationships.

 It’s why I dated (and I use that term loosely) someone for four years who would vanish, call up out of the blue after a few months, we’d go on an “amazing” date, and then The Phantom would be gone again.
 I didn’t want to ruin the call by asking about the absence, then I didn’t want to ruin the moment or the date.
 I also feared looking like a “difficult” person and was afraid of “missing out” on the phantom relationship so I stuffed down my feelings and concerns and ended up feeling and looking like a doormat.
 This isn’t to take away from other people’s behaviour, but it’s difficult for me to argue the case for people not walking over my feelings, if I’m going to do that.